 Triple Threat Days are a resident favorite.
 Residents participate in multi-disciplinary learning that involves rotating in 3 small groups among a simulation session, workshop, or case based learning scenarios.
 These sessions provide an increased depth into each topic and often utilize engaging formats such as escape rooms and board games.

-Recognizing the strengths of simulation training and the requirements from the Accreditation Council for Graduate Medical Education (ACGME), Harbor-UCLA made a commitment to develop a simulation program for the campus in 2011.
+In addition, Harbor-UCLA continually makes a commitment to develop interactive and innovative simulations by utilizing our expansive Simulation Center.
 In addition to “Triple Threat Days,” simulation sessions are run periodically throughout conference days to reinforce effective teamwork, communication, and resuscitation of critically ill patients.

 Living and training in sunny southern California does have its perks!
 Twice a year, outside of the off-site journal clubs, we take our learning outdoors.
 Whether it’s small group sessions at Hermosa Beach, a wilderness adventure at Hopkins Wilderness Park in Redondo Beach, or reviewing toxic plants at the South Bay Botanic Garden, there is always something new to learn!

 Conference-based ultrasound curriculum consists of a series of three workshops, taught and led by our renowned ultrasound faculty and fellows.
 These hands-on sessions review ultrasound basics (FAST, aorta, cardiac, gallbladder, renal) and advanced ultrasound techniques (venous access, orbital, procedural, nerve blocks, cardiac output, etc.).
 The curriculum is designed to supplement the substantial amount of ultrasound experience residents obtain in the emergency department.
 Additionally, residents complete two weeks of didactics and scanning shifts in their intern year with opportunities for an advanced ultrasound elective later in residency.